Shopify/theme-check/RELEASING.md

 4. Commit your changes and make a PR.

-5. Merge your PR to master.
+5. Merge your PR to main.

 6. On [Shipit](https://shipit.shopify.io/shopify/theme-check/rubygems), deploy your commit.